Homemade Mayonnaise and Tasty Mayonnaise Recipes

 A lot of Japanese recipes will call for the use of Japanese mayonnaise instead of American mayo.

-You could use Japanese mayonnaise with your sushi, on your burgers, with your potato salads, and even use it to flavor ice cream.
+use Japanese mayonnaise with your sushi, on your burgers, with your potato salads, and even use it to flavor ice cream.
+VIDEO

 Japanese mayo is creamier in both color and in texture compared to the American version of mayonnaise.